CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 # CTGP-7 Updater Script

+Note: **This script was not verified by the CTGP-7 team.
+Use this tool at your own risk.**

 This is a work-in-progress Python script mimicking CTGP-7's official updater, based on own observations, analysis of the [archived launcher's source code](https://github.com/PabloMK7/CTGP-7_Launcher) and a bit of help from PabloMK7 himself.

 Supported platforms: Linux